 - 1. Collect different kinds of bar graphs from news papers, magazines etc. and make an album.
 Try to interpret each of the bar graphs. - 2.
 Go round your colony.
-Note how many houses of different kinds i.e. thatched houses, tiled housed, RCC slab houses, apartments are there.
+Note how many houses of different kinds i.e. thached houses, tiled housed, RCC slab houses, appartments are there.
 Tabulate the findings and represent the data as a bar graph.

 - 1. We have seen that data is a collection of numbers gathered to give some information. - 2.
 To get a particular information from the given data quickly, the data can be arranged in a tabular form using tally marks. - 3.
 We learnt how a pictograph represents data in the form of pictures, objects or parts of objects.
 We have also seen how to interpret a pictograph and answer the related questions.
 We have drawn pictographs using symbols to represent a certain number of items or things.
-For example, = 100 books. - 4.
-We have discussed about representation of data by using a bar diagram or a bar graph.
+For example, $\bigcirc$ = 100 books. - We have discussed about representation of data by using a bar diagram or a bar graph.
 In a bar graph, bars of uniform width are drawn horizontally or vertically with equal spacing between them.
 The length of each bar represents the respective frequency.

-P. C. Mahalanobis (India) 1893 - 1972

-Founder of Indian Statastical Research Institute in Kolkatta.
-He is known as father of Indian statistics.
-His 'National sample surveys' have gained international recognition.
+P. C. Mahalanobis (India) 1893 - 1972 He is known as Father of Indian Statastics.
+He is the founder of Indian Statastical Research Institute in Kolkatta.
+His 'National sample surveys' gained international recognition.